A guide to getting a car loan in Canada

 Yes.
 Some lenders have strict guidelines on the types of vehicles they will lend for.
 The restrictions relate to the type of vehicle, its use, age and the mileage on the car.

-What are some examples of vehicles that lender won’t finance?
+What are some examples of vehicles that lenders won’t finance?

 Lenders may not provide finance in the following instances:

-Vehicle types: RV or recreational vehicles, commercial vehicle, motorbikes.
+- Vehicle types: RV or recreational vehicles, commercial vehicles, motorbikes.

 Speak to your preferred lenders to learn more about their restrictions.
 There are also lenders that specialise in financing vehicles for special uses or older vehicles (i.e. commercial lenders, RV or motorbike lenders, etc).

-In some instances, it may better to choose a general purpose personal loan.
+In some instances, it may be better to choose a general-purpose personal loan.